 Descriptive information and selected images from ten western medieval manuscripts ranging from the 13th through the 16th centuries.
 The collection includes an apocalyptic text by Telesphorus; glossed decretals of popes Innocent IV and Gregory IX; a Dominican gradual of saints; a part of the Old Testament which consists of a fragment of the Books of Tobit and Esther, and a complete Book of Judith; and six Books of Hours.

-In 1960 Syracuse University Library acquired complete runs of the serial publications of Oneida Community and of its antecedents and branches, covering the span of years from 1837 until 1879.
-In 1983 the Library received a large collection of the surviving records of the Community.
-We are happy to be able to provide these additional primary documents for the scholars from Syracuse and elsewhere who have been coming to us for many years.
+In 1960, Syracuse University Libraries acquired complete runs of the serial publications of Oneida Community and of its antecedents and branches, covering the span of years from 1837 until 1879.
+In 1983, the Libraries received a large collection of the surviving records of the Community.

 More than 1,000 photographs of 19th century sideshows and circuses by photographer Charles Eisenmann and his successor Frank Wendt.
 Photographs depict the physical abnormalities of humans and animals featured at these shows.
 Subjects include P.T.
 Barnum, the P.T.Barnum Firm (Barnum and Bailey Circus), and Tom Thumb.

 Selection of dime novel serial covers from the Street & Smith Archive.
 Street & Smith eventually became "an incubator where the greatest illustrators in the country were professionally born."
 These included Harvey Dunn, Joseph Leyendecker, Dean Cornwell, Winfield Scott, Tom Lovell, Anton Otto Fisher, Amos Sewell, and N.C.
 Wyeth.